error-wtf/ssz-qubits/paper_final/sections/04_experiments.md

 # 4. Experimental Designs and Feasibility

+The ultimate test of any physical theory lies in its experimental verification or falsification.
+For the SSZ model, this presents both a challenge and an opportunity.
+The challenge is that the predicted effects are extraordinarily small for most current quantum platforms, requiring either unprecedented precision or alternative measurement strategies.
+The opportunity is that the theory makes concrete, quantitative predictions that can be rigorously tested once the necessary experimental capabilities are available.

+This section presents a detailed analysis of experimental designs that could detect or constrain SSZ effects.
+We begin by establishing the signal-to-noise requirements, then describe specific experimental protocols ranging from simple chip-tilt measurements to sophisticated multi-node entanglement tests.
+For each experiment, we provide realistic estimates of the required precision and identify the technological developments needed to achieve detection sensitivity.

 ## 4.1 Signal Sizes and Noise Floor

-The predicted SSZ drift at mm-scale heights is extremely small.
-The key question is: **when does signal exceed noise?**
+The predicted SSZ drift at mm-scale heights is extremely small, far below the noise floor of current superconducting qubit technology.
+However, this does not mean that experiments are futile.
+Even in the bounded regime where detection is impossible, carefully designed experiments can place meaningful upper limits on any anomalous height-dependent couplings that might exceed the SSZ prediction.
+The key question for experimental design is: **when does signal exceed noise?**

 ### Signal-to-Noise Ratio